abagames/claude-one-button-game-creation/README.md

 I used the AI chatbot [Claude](https://claude.ai/) to generate a one-button game using the [crisp-game-lib](https://github.com/abagames/crisp-game-lib) library.
 By providing appropriate prompts and files to [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet), it can generate unique game ideas and create the corresponding game code in JavaScript.

-This is the Claude version of the [one-button-game-builder](https://github.com/abagames/one-button-game-builder) using GPTs (GPT-4).

 # How to use

 By dropping [set of 5 files in the knowledge directory](./knowledge/) into the chat session of Claude and starting a chat, game generation can be performed.